This is the multi-page printable view of this section. Click here to print.

 6 - Custom Metrics and Logs

-ServiceWatch can collect user-defined custom metrics defined by the user and can collect log files from resources created by the user.
+ServiceWatch can collect custom metrics defined by the user and can gather log files from resources created by the user.

 There are two ways to collect custom metrics and logs.

-First, you can install the ServiceWatch Agent directly on the resource, set the resources to be collected, and collect them.
+The first method is to install the ServiceWatch Agent directly on the resource, configure the resources to be collected, and collect them.

-The second is that you can collect custom metrics and logs through the OpenAPI/CLI provided by ServiceWatch.
+The second option is to collect custom metrics and logs using the OpenAPI/CLI offered by ServiceWatch.

 Reference